dcsoft-yyf/JIEJIE.NET/README.md

 ## 1 , Encrypt all string values define in assembly.
 DC.NET Protector can collect all string values define in assembly,convert they to static readonly fields in a new class,and encrypt theirs value.Make hakers can no search string value direct, crack is more difficulty.
-For example , the old code is :
+<br/>For example , the old code is :
 ```C#
 private string GetLicenseMessage()
 {